AriFordsham/GHCWiki/status/apr10.md

 - We still have two back-end pipelines, because we don't trust the new one to drop the old one.
 See Commentary/Compiler/NewCodeGen NewCodeGen?.
 - We are in the midst of pushing the new Hoopl into GHC.

-# Stuff waiting for other people to fill in

-- Data parallel Haskell: Manuel

 ### Runtime system work (SimonM)